Are You Eligible for Workers' Compensation in Louisiana?

 If you were injured on the job or while engaging in a work activity, you may be wondering if you are eligible for workers' compensation.

 The basics of workers' compensation eligibility are explained below.
 However, even if you qualify, you may have trouble navigating the process and recovering all of the compensation you deserve.
-That is why you should strongly consider working with a workers' compensation attorney in Louisiana.
+That is why you should strongly consider working with a workers' compensation attorney in Baton Rouge.

 The attorneys at Simien & Simien have decades of combined experience helping injured employees recover the benefits they are entitled.